-When you teach forensic psychology, the question students ask the most is how do I become a criminal profiler?
+When you teach forensic psychology, the question students ask the most is how do I become a profiler?

 This question also appears on the frequently asked questions section of the FBI website.

-Given the popularity of the CBS drama criminal minds, the how do I become a criminal profiler question is going to be asked more than ever.
+Given the popularity of the CBS drama criminal minds, the how do I become a FBI profiler question is going to be asked more than ever.
 The aim of this page, therefore, is to explore whether becoming a profiler is a realistic career aspiration.

 The FBI doesn't actually have employees with the job title FBI profiler.